Suicide and Suicide Risk

 Continuum of Suicidal Thoughts

 Since suicidal thoughts may precede suicide attempts and death by suicide in some individuals, it is important to identify individuals who are experiencing them.
-However, in terms of risk of death by suicide, suicidal thoughts themselves exist on a continuum, where the risk of suicidal behavior occurring is much higher when there is detailed planning and intent to carry out a suicide plan.
+However, in terms of risk of death by suicide, suicidal thoughts themselves exist on a continuum, where the risk of suicidal behavior occurring is much higher when there is detailed planning, preparatory actions, and/or intent to carry out a suicide plan.
 One way to conceptualize this continuum is depicted below:

 Clinical Pearl: Pre-Adolescent Suicide Attempts